-So... we win the trump shift on table with the ♥J, cash the ♣A K and ruff a Club.
+So... we win the trump switch on table with the \bullet J, cash the \bullet A K and ruff a Club.
 We return to hand with a Spade ruff and ruff the last Club spectacularly with the Ace of trumps.

 All the trumps in our hand are high now so we can claim enough tricks for our contract.
-Sure, the defenders can take the •A K but that shouldn't worry us one bit.
+True, the defenders can take the A K but that shouldn't worry us one little bit.